 The Governance arrangements are laid out in the LLP's Partnership agreement.
-Glasgow City Council appoints five elected members to serve and they, together with the Managing Director of the LLP and the Director of Property & Land Services of Glasgow City Council, form the advisory board.
+Glasgow City Council appoints five elected members to serve and they, together with the Managing Director of the LLP, the Director of Financial & Business Services and the Director of Corporate Asset Management of Glasgow City Council, form the advisory board.

 Board meetings are held on a regular basis, on dates agreed up to a year in advance.
-Five Board meetings were held in the year under review.
-The Board has a subcommittee for Audit which met on two occasions during the year.
+Six Board meetings were held in the year under review.
+The Board has a subcommittee for Audit which met on three occasions during the year.